Economic impact of immigration to Canada: Economic rationale for immigration

 There is no agreed view on the net impact of immigration in current times.
 Historically, Canada's unusually high immigration rates can be traced to the nation's unique economy.
-Another factor, is that Canada has one of the world's largest supplies of natural resources such as oil, metals, and lumber.
+Another factor is that Canada has one of the world's largest supplies of natural resources such as oil, metals, and lumber.
 It also has a sparse population spread over a vast landscape.
 Canada has thus faced acute labour shortages and has responded by actively searching for immigrants.
 In the late 19th century this included bringing Chinese migrants to build the Canadian Pacific Railway and actively advertising in Europe to find farmers with the Last Best West campaign.
 Today similar recruitment efforts are needed to staff the oil sands projects in Alberta.

 Another factor that contributes to the immigration question is Canada's low birth rate (10.3 births per 1000 people).
 The theory is that new residents can assist in meeting future government obligations relating to pay-as-you-go liabilities.

 The economic dangers of population decline are not universally accepted.
 Organizations like the Fraser Institute question whether a declining population would reduce or increase per capita income, noting that in the short term, with a stable economy, fewer people would increase the per capita income simply because you divide the income among fewer people.
-This would increase per head consumption and create a climate of economic wellbeing that could nurture pro-family values and policies which can increase Canada's birth rate.
+This would increase per-head consumption and create a climate of economic well-being that could nurture pro-family values and policies which can increase Canada's birth rate.
 A study by the C. D. Howe Institute suggests that immigration cannot keep Canada's population young and could possibly contribute to population ageing in the near term.
-Employment statistics have also brought into question whether skilled worker immigrants, with a 34% unemployment rate in 2001, are successfully meeting existing labour market needs in Canada.
-However, data from the 2020 Labor Force Survey has shown a 9.5% unemployment rate among landed immigrants.
-Many developed nations have much lower fertility rates than Canada but have not embraced immigration.
+Due to socioeconomic processes and increased levels of immigration, skilled worker immigrants are being converted into a precariat class, with a 34% unemployment rate in 2001, raising questions about whether they are successfully meeting existing labor market needs in Canada.
+This class conversion among landed immigrants in 2020 was shown to be 9.5%, according to the unemployment rate.